If you're in town then come and visit us at:

 by other 20th Century Makers

-Revival style screw-back earrings, each different, with aqua and orange
+style screw-back earrings, each different, with turquoise and orange stones,

 and the